sheaivey/react-context-reducer/README.md

 - Simplify reducer complexity with `combineReducers()`.
 - New `combineActions()` validate and consolidate all your actions into one export.
 - Use existing Redux middlewares or create your own.
+  - Take advantage of the included `reduxDevTools()` or `dispatchLogger` middleware.
 - Use a simple `<Provider />` HoC to register the context store with your app.
 - Connect your components to your stores state with `connect()` HoC, `use()` Hook,
 - Use `getState()` or `dispatch()` to interact with your store outside a react component.
 - Create as many stores as you need with `createContextReducer()` or use one super store by combining your reducers.
 - Only render when props change using `React.memo()`.
-- Developer friendly
-  - Fail fast with helpful debugging messages.
+- Developer friendly with fail fast helpful debugging messages.
-  - Integrated with `ReduxDevTools`.
+  - Use `withTypeCheck()` to describe your action and store shape.
 - Lightweight under 5kb in production

 ## Installing